BrandonXu6106/obsidianpublish/content/thoughts/Sidetree.md

 - Strict deterministic ruleset means no conflicting states are allowed
 - IDs are _not_ transferable

-Batches a bunch of operations as content-addressable storage references (read: [[IPFS|IPFS]]) and anchors them to underlying trust layer.
+Batches a bunch of operations as content-addressable storage references (read: [[IPFS.md|IPFS]]) and anchors them to underlying trust layer.

 [ION](https://identity.foundation/ion/) takes roughly 20 minutes for commitment finality